An Aeuy Srei An: Plot

-Sou promptly visits Chea and apparently apologizes for what happened earlier.
+Su promptly visits Chea and falsely apologizes for what happened earlier.
 He tells Chea that he will help fund their wedding.
-Chea's mother requests that they would need a honeycomb for the wedding so both Chea and Sou set out to find one.
-They eventually locate one high up in the tree and eventually fasten a rope so they can climb up.
-Chea goes first and when he reaches the top of the tree, Sou betrays him by having his men cut the rope preventing Chea from getting down.
-Sou leaves Chea to die and returns to An saying that Chea has fallen to his death and wishes Sou would marry An.
+Chea's mother requests that they would need a honeycomb for the wedding, so both Chea and Su set out to find one.
+They eventually locate one high up in the tree and fasten a rope so they can climb up.
+Chea goes first and when he reaches the top of the tree, Su betrays him by having his men cut the rope preventing Chea from getting down.
+Su, under the impression that Chea will die, returns to An saying that Chea has fallen to his death and wishes Sou would marry An.

 Chea remembers the lessons he learned from his mentor and tricks a bear into bringing him down the tree.
-He secretly enters Sou's and Orn's wedding ceremony under the disguise of a singer.
-Orn, still devastated from Chea's apparent death, decides to lock herself in a room and commit suicide.
+He secretly enters Su and An’s wedding ceremony under the disguise of a singer.
+An, still devastated from Chea's apparent death, decides to lock herself in a room and commit suicide.
 Her suicide is thwarted when Chea begins to sing and she recognizes his voice.
 She unlocks the door and embraces Chea.
-Sou disrupts their reunion by having Chea sent out to the forest to be executed and forces An to marry him.
+Su disrupts their reunion by having Chea sent out to the forest to be executed and forces An to marry him.

 Chea's younger brother quickly gathers a force of villagers who promptly save Chea from execution.
 Chea along with the villagers storm the wedding ceremony and Sou is killed in the ensuing chaos.
-Sou's father, realizing what has happened, restores order and justice.
+Su's father, realizing what has happened, restores order and justice.
 Chea and An are finally reunited at last.